-Pets are permitted at single family homes with advance written notice to the college.
+Pets are permitted at single family homes with advance written notice to the College.
 A required pet deposit fee of $200 is added to the security deposit for each pet in the household.

-For Multi-Family and Mixed-Use Apartments, the college reserves the right to prohibit pets.
+For Multi-Family and Mixed-Use Apartments, the College reserves the right to prohibit pets.
 If a pet request is approved, the pet deposit fee is required.

-Smoking is prohibited inside and within 25 feet of college buildings.
+Smoking is prohibited inside and within 25 feet of College buildings.

-Eligible employees interested in buying a Pine Cobble house should refer to the Faculty I Administrative Staff Handbooks, Pine Cobble Development Program.
+Eligible employees interested in buying a Pine Cobble house should refer to the Faculty and Administrative Staff Handbooks, Pine Cobble Development Program.
 The College sets sale prices based on current market appraisals that are updated each year.

 III.
 Housing Procedures